 Your Royal Highness.

 Every little girl dreams of growing up into a lovely princess one day.
 Let your baby experience the life of a Disney princess for her birthday!
-Adorn her with a crown and a cute gown and don’t forget to give other princess babies their own tiara too!
+Adorn her with a crown and a cute gown, and don’t forget to give other princess babies their tiara too!

 Somewhere over the Rainbow.

-Let the room radiate with the colours of the rainbow.
-Hang strips of different hues around the room and embellish the walls with balloons of rainbow colours.
+Let the room radiate with the colors of the rainbow.
+Hang strips of different hues around the room and embellish the walls with balloons of rainbow colors.

 Need for speed.

-Boys love cars and drive them in breathtaking speed.
-Your baby boy will love the chequered flag of black and white and the cupcake shaped cars for his party.
+Boys love cars and drive them at breathtaking speed.
+Your baby boy will love the chequered flag of black and white and the cupcake-shaped cars for his party.

-Parents who love to travel can instil their spirit of wanderlust in their child at an early age.
-Start him/her early with a vintage traveller theme.
-Decorate the room with balloons and streamers of solid colours, make invitations reminiscent to a passport, and embellish the cake with an airplane topper.
+Parents who love to travel can instill their spirit of wanderlust in their children at an early age.
+Start them early with a vintage traveler theme.
+Decorate the room with balloons and streamers of solid colors, make invitations reminiscent of a passport, and embellish the cake with an airplane topper.

 Kids love carnivals.
-One of the classic favourites is the merry-go-around.
-Order a carousel topper for the cake, have a ferry’s wheel as a centrepiece and line the room with colourful carnival streamers.
+One of the classic favorites is the merry-go-round.
+Order a carousel topper for the cake, have a ferry’s wheel as a centerpiece, and line the room with colorful carnival streamers.

 Pirates of the Caribbean.

-If Jack Sparrow is your thing, then take that pirate spirit into your son’s 1st birthday party.
-Dress him in an eye patch and a cool pirate outfit.
-Place a treasure chest filled with soft and chewable toys as centrepiece and line up the room with pirate flags.
+If Jack Sparrow is your thing, take that pirate spirit into your son’s 1st birthday party.
+Dress him in an eye patch and a perfect pirate outfit.
+Place a treasure chest filled with soft and chewable toys as the centerpiece and line up the room with pirate flags.
 Remember to keep the swords and hooks away!

 Nautical baby boy.

 This is the perfect classic and effortless theme for your baby boy’s first birthday party.
-Simply top the cake with an anchor, order it in stripes of blue and white and you are ready to go!
+Top the cake with an anchor, order it in stripes of blue and white, and you are ready to go!
 Bring in the character of a sailor by putting up a boat’s wheel and sail as party streamers around your house.

 Into the woods.

-This theme is a wonderful for gender neutral parties.
-Just embellish the room with snowflakes, a lot of shimmer and snow and you’re good to go!
+This theme is excellent for gender-neutral parties.
+Just embellish the room with snowflakes, a lot of shimmer, and snow, and you’re good to go!

 Pastel and Chic.

-The ruffles, laces, and the pastel coloured flowers perfectly spell CHIC!
+The ruffles, laces, and pastel-colored flowers perfectly spell CHIC!

 Old Macdonald had a farm eya-eya-ow!
 There’s nothing like a fun barnyard theme for your toddler.
 Serve crackers in various animal shapes, decorate the cake in a cute cow print and play the old barnyard nursery theme during the party!